Simple Homemade Applesauce

 Key Ingredients For This Recipe

-- Flavoring such as cinnamon, honey or maple syrup (optional)
+- Sweetener: such as honey, brown sugar or maple syrup (optional)

 Step 1: Prep apples

-Cut the apples in half and remove seeds and stem with a melon baller or spoon.
+Wash the apples well then cut the apples in half and remove seeds and stem with a melon baller.
 Cut each half into quarters.

-Place the apple quarters in a large heavy-bottomed soup pot with water.
-Cover with a lid and place over medium heat.
-Bring the water to a simmer, then reduce heat to medium-low and simmer until the apples are completely broken down.
+Place the apple quarters in a large heavy-bottomed saucepan or soup pot with the water.
+Cover with a lid and place over medium-high heat.

 Serve the applesauce immediately or store in an airtight container in the fridge until ready to serve.